Medically reviewed by Drugs.com. Last updated on Dec 18, 2020.

-Cervicitis is an inflammation of the cervix, the lower, narrow end of your uterus that opens into the vagina.
+Cervicitis is an inflammation of the cervix, the lower, narrow end of the uterus that opens into the vagina.

 The ovaries, fallopian tubes, uterus, cervix and vagina (vaginal canal) make up the female reproductive system.

-Most often, cervicitis causes no signs and symptoms, and you may only learn you have the condition after a Pap test or a biopsy for another condition.
+Most often, cervicitis causes no signs and symptoms, and you may only learn you have the condition after a pelvic exam performed by your doctor for another reason.
 If you do have signs and symptoms, they may include:

 - Frequent, painful urination

 - Vaginal bleeding after sex, not associated with a menstrual period

 With cervicitis, an inflammation of your cervix, your cervix appears red and irritated and may produce a pus-like discharge.

 - Sexually transmitted infections.
 Most often, the bacterial and viral infections that cause cervicitis are transmitted by sexual contact.
 Cervicitis can result from common sexually transmitted infections (STIs), including gonorrhea, chlamydia, trichomoniasis and genital herpes.

 - Allergic reactions.
 An allergy, either to contraceptive spermicides or to latex in condoms, may lead to cervicitis.
 A reaction to feminine hygiene products, such as douches or feminine deodorants, also can cause cervicitis.